Stanley Aborah (footballer, born 1987): Notts County

 In July 2015, Aborah signed for Notts County after having a trial with the Nottinghamshire side.
 He remained with the club until he was released on 31 January 2017.

 Portsmouth

 Aborah subsequently signed for Portsmouth but was released after just 4 appearances, 3 of them as a substitute, in the summer of 2017.

 Waterford

-In January 2018 Aborah signed for League of Ireland Premier Division side Waterford.
+After deciding to retire from football Aborah signed for League of Ireland Premier Division side Waterford in January 2018.
 Aborah made his debut in a 2–1 win against Derry City on 17 February 2018.
+Aborah retired after a season with the club.

 International career

 Aborah has dual Ghanaian and Belgian citizenship.
 He was a Belgium youth (U18) international.

+Personal life

+After retiring from football Aborah moved to Antwerp, Belgium.
+He opened a clothing line called Parte and worked for a telecommunications company Cask BV.